Íñigo López de Mendoza, 1st Count of Tendilla

-Both names were much used for centuries along the complicated Mendoza's family.
+Both names were much used for centuries in the complicated Mendoza family.

 More about his eldest son

 It is perhaps worth saying that the Leonese mother Elvira de Quiñones brought to her marriage half of the village of Mondéjar, province of Guadalajara and that her eldest son, later Governor of the Alhambra Palace in conquered Granada, relatively tolerant for a few years with the Spanish Berbers settled there, would be awarded in 1512 by newly married king Fernando II of Aragón, the title of Marquis of Mondéjar, his mother apport to her marriage.

 The 2nd count of Tendilla, his eldest son, later 1st marquis of Mondéjar, was named also Íñigo López de Mendoza y Quiñones, and is not to be confused with his cousin Íñigo López de Mendoza y Luna, 2nd Duke of the Infantado (1438–1500).

 Later in history, there was also Íñigo López de Mendoza, 4th Duke of the Infantado (1493–1566), and his grandson Íñigo López de Mendoza, 5th Duke of the Infantado (1536–1601).